Planning-nl/vue3-i18n/README.md

 ### Pluralization

-Most used languages have the same basic pluralization rules.
-Nouns come in two forms: singular and plural nouns.
+Most used languages have the same basic pluralization rules: nouns come in two forms (singular and plural).

-This modules ships with some helper functions specifically for this pluralization rule:
+For this form of pluralization some helper functions are available:
 * `plural` defines nouns with a singular and plural form
 * `pluralAmount` defines nouns along with an 'amount' quantifier